 Core JavaScript Package Workflows

 Modern JavaScript package management demands deterministic resolution, strict module boundaries, and reproducible build pipelines.
 This guide establishes production-grade workflows for library authors, frontend engineers, and platform teams managing monorepos and dual-packaged distributions.
+Every section below maps to a deeper topic page, and the diagram that follows shows how those topics fit together into one end-to-end flow — from the manifest a developer edits, through resolution and lockfile integrity, to the dual-format artifacts published to a registry.

 Package Initialization and Manifest Architecture